semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 - If user closes the square bracket in a line, then move the cursor to the next line.
 - **The "AND" logic works in the line between words.**
 - Change the logic between the lines using radio buttons (in the "Include keywords" filter).
-- Do not allow to nest additional square brackets inside square brackets.
+- Don’t allow to nest additional square brackets inside square brackets.
 When user opens (or when inserting) a new open parenthesis, close the previous word and wrap the data onto a new line of data.

 @## Validation